microsoft/botframework-solutions/docs/howto/skills/botskills.md

 botskills update --botName <YOUR_BOT_NAME> --remoteManifest "http://<YOUR_SKILL_MANIFEST>.azurewebsites.net/api/skill/manifest" --luisFolder <YOUR_LUIS_FOLDER_PATH> --cs
 ```

-For further information, see the [Update command documentation](/tools/botskills/docs/update.md).
+For further information, see the [Update command documentation](../../../tools/botskills/docs/update.md).

 ### Refresh Connected Skills
 The `refresh` command allows you to train and publish your existing dispatch model of your **Virtual Assistant**, specifying the Virtual Assistant's coding language using `--cs` or `--ts`.
+This functionality is mainly useful after using the `connect` or `disconnect` command with the `--noRefresh` flag.

 Here is an example:
 ```bash
 botskills refresh --cs
 ```

-For further information, see the [Refresh command documentation](/tools/botskills/docs/refresh.md).
+For further information, see the [Refresh command documentation](../../../tools/botskills/docs/refresh.md).

 ### List Connected Skills
 The `list` command allows you to acknowledge the Skills currently connected to your Virtual Assistant.